Many hiring managers expect candidates to submit a cover letter with their job application, but knowing how to write a cover letter can be difficult.

 If the hiring manager’s name isn’t listed in the job description, your best bet is to search on the company’s website or LinkedIn by first looking up the company and then searching for the hiring manager.

 If all else fails, it’s not unprofessional to write “Dear Hiring Manager” (especially if their name can’t be found).
 But avoid using pronouns when using generic titles to address someone.
 If you get their gender wrong, it can make you look unprofessional or even rude.
+This is why it’s always a good idea to learn how to address a cover letter to make the best impression.

 2. Format your cover letter correctly